Discover folk - the CRM for people-powered businesses

 Key features

-• Lead and Deal Management: Centralized tools to manage Leads, Customers, and Investors data, interactions, and sales pipelines.
+- Lead and Deal Management: Centralized tools to manage leads, prospects, and client data, interactions, and sales pipelines.

 Pros